hackbink/tavl_cache/README.md

 The dirty list contains cache segments for write data.
 A cache segment in the dirty list cannot be moved to other lists till the write data is written to the media.
 Once the write data is written, the node can be moved to the LRU list or the free list.
 Cache segments in the dirty list do not have to be ordered based on the time.
 Block devices may apply reodering schemes like elevator reordering or three-dimensional reordering.
 Certain reordering scheme may require more than one list to manage cache segments before and after reodering.
 This project simply uses a linked list and does not include any reordering scheme or any list structure for reordering scheme.

-The locked list may contain simply promoted cache segments - promoted as there were cache hits for those.
-In such case, the locked list acts like the LRU list and whichever oldest cache segment in the locked list gets demoted into the LRU list.
+The locked list may contain promoted cache segments - promoted as there were cache hits for those, implying that there might be future cache hits on those.
+In such case, the locked list acts like the LRU list and whichever oldest cache segment in the locked list gets demoted into the LRU list when necessary.
 In another case where the locked list contains truly locked cache segments, each cache segment needs to have a reference counter that prevents the cache segment from getting removed from the locked list till the counter decrements to 0.
 This is typical in a system where cache search and cache update are independently done in separate threads.

 ### Simplified diagram of the overall construction
 ![tavl_tree_with_lru_dirty](./images/tavl_tree_with_lru_dirty.png)